Types of Levers: First, Second & Third Order Examples

 There are three important differences between first-order, second-order, and third-order levers.
 These are:

-- The most important difference between the three types of levers is the relative position of fulcrum, load, and effort with respect to each other.
-In the first-order lever, the fulcrum is in between the load and the effort arm, whereas in the second-order lever, the load is in between the fulcrum and the effort arm.
-Subsequently, in the third-order lever, the effort is in between the fulcrum and the load arm.
+- The most important difference between the three types of levers is the relative position of the fulcrum, load, and effort to each other.
+In the first-order lever, the fulcrum is between the load and the effort arm, whereas in the second-order lever, the load is between the fulcrum and the effort arm.
+Subsequently, in the third-order lever, the effort is between the fulcrum and the load arm.

 - In the first-order lever, the effort arm can be smaller, equal to, or larger than the load arm.
 Whereas, in the second-order lever, the effort arm is always larger than the load arm, and in the third-order lever, the effort arm is always smaller than the load arm.

 - The mechanical advantage of the first-order lever is greater than, equal to, or less than 1.
-Whereas, in the second-order lever, the mechanical advantage is always greater than 1 and in the third-order levers, the mechanical advantage is always less than 1.
+Whereas, in the second-order lever, the mechanical advantage is always greater than 1, and in the third-order lever, the mechanical advantage is always less than 1.

-Please go through the below video from NGScience to know more about various types of levers.
+Please go through the video below from NGScience to learn more about various types of levers.
 Courtesy NGScience